fayazahamed007/fayazahamed007/README.md

 - 👋 Hi, I’m Fayaz Ahamed S. Currently pursuring MSc Applied Mathematics in PSG College of Technology
 - 👀 I’m interested in data science,machine learning, pattern recognition
-- 🌱 I’m currently learning Q/A using nlp
+- 🌱 I’m currently learning nlp,llm.
 - 💞️ I’m looking to collaborate on any working professional to learn from them.
 - 📫 How to reach me ...